kumoru/kumoru-docs.github.io/includes/_accounts.md

 Concept | CLI Option | Description
 ------- | ---------- | -----------
-force | -f | overwrite config file even it exists save | -s | save tokens output to config file
+force | --force | overwrite config file even it exists save | -s | save tokens output to config file

 **note:** If you do not pass `-s` you will need to manually update `~/.kumoru/config` with the tokens ouput provided.